NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/HTTP traffic analysis/Cross-domain vulnerabilities over social networks.md

 - [[(Bernard, Debar, et al., 2012)]]

 [^1]: Flash has been deprecated and then has been officially disabled by browser, since 2021

+[^2]: The tool is now called Zeek: https://zeek.org/